Jurisdiction Food Recovery Programs

 Requirements and Capacity Planning

-SB 1383 regulations list 12 categories of commercial edible food generators that will be required to send surplus food to food recovery organizations.
+The law lists 12 categories of commercial edible food generators that are required to send surplus food to food recovery organizations.

-• Inspect commercial edible food generators to verify that they have established a contract or written agreement for food recovery and the generator is maintaining records of their food donation activities.
-Verifying these helps ensure they are sending the maximum amount of edible food they would otherwise send to a landfill
+• Verify that commercial edible food generators have established a contract or written agreement for food recovery and are maintaining records of their food donation activities.

-• Post contact information for food recovery organizations on the jurisdiction’s website so that commercial edible food generators can identify which organizations could potentially accept their food
+• Post contact information for food recovery organizations on their websites so commercial edible food generators can find organizations to potentially accept their food.

-SB 1383 allows mandated food donors to work with food recovery organizations like food banks and pantries, soup kitchens, and food recovery services that collect excess edible food and deliver it to a food recovery organization.
+SB 1383 allows mandated food donors to work with food recovery organizations, such as food banks and pantries, soup kitchens, and food recovery services, which collect excess edible food and deliver it to these organizations.

 Mandated Food Donors Include: